For daily wit & wisdom, sign up for the Almanac newsletter.

 When choosing your pot, stick to just one or two different materials.
 Consider the design of your house.
 Terracotta containers look great against red brick houses.
 Galvanized metal pots enhance a modern plot.
 Glazed colored pots add a splash of color against stone.

-You can use just about anything that will hold soil but it has to have holes in the bottom for drainage or you’ll have floating plants after the first thunderstorm.
+You can use just about anything that will hold soil, but it has to have holes in the bottom for drainage or you’ll have floating plants after the first thunderstorm.
 Poor drainage is the most frequent cause of failure in container gardening.
-Pop in a plastic saucer at bottom to hold water if needed.
+Pop in a plastic saucer at the bottom to hold water if needed.

 The right soil is crucial to the success of your planting.
-You need high-quality non-peat based compost mixed up with perlite or water-containing granules.
+You need high-quality non-peat-based compost mixed up with perlite or water-containing granules.
 About 2 scoops compost to 1 cup granules.

-For large containers: Reduce the amount of soil and weight by partially filling up the bottoms with with packing peanuts or empty plastic bottles.
+For large containers: Reduce the amount of soil and weight by partially filling up the bottoms with packing peanuts or empty plastic bottles.
 Spread a layer of newspaper and then cover with potting mix.

 For a single gorgeous container, consider how to group plants into one pot.
 One formula that’s commonly used by designers is the “Thriller, Filler, Spiller.”